Scotia iTRADE Review 2024

 Scotia iTRADE Review: Mobile App

-While the Scotia iTRADE app looks fine to me, (I wouldn’t recommend doing any serious trading on a phone anyway – and it looks like it could handle basic transactions just fine) the 1.39k reviews in the Google Play Store tell a different story.
+While the Scotia iTRADE app looks fine to me, (I wouldn’t recommend doing any serious trading on a phone anyway – and it looks like it could handle basic transactions just fine) the 2K reviews in the Google Play Store are mixed.

-While it has jumped from 1.4 stars to 3.2 since our last update, it is still in need of improvement.
+While it is curently rated at 4.0 stars, it is still in need of improvement.
 Users continue to report many app crashes and long-term inability to log in as being the main issues.
+Many users mention trouble with the two-step verification.

-The Apple App Store only gives the platform a 4.4 star rating with only 89 reviews, with the complaints mirroring those in the Google Play Store.
+Meanwhile, the rating on the Apple App Store (with 9K reviews) has dropped down to 4.2 stars from 4.4 stars since our last analysis of iTRADE.
 Clearly, the Scotia iTRADE Mobile App needs to be an area of improvement for the overall platform going forward.
 For better rated apps, read our comparison of the best stock trading apps in Canada.

 scotia itrade app screenshot